Table of Contents

 The shea butter also moisturizes, and in the winter when dry skin season is upon us, moisture is a must.
 Burt's Bees for Dogs Hypoallergenic Shampoo is free of synthetic fragrances.
 It leaves a light fresh scent behind thanks to the natural ingredients, and that's it – no overpowering perfumes.
 It is a strong cleanser while still being gentle on your pet's skin.

 This is another oatmeal-based shampoo, but it also contains vanilla and “microencapsulated liposomes,” which are basically bubbles that deliver nutrients to the cells.
 The nutrients in this shampoo are dermatologically beneficial, and the shampoo provides moisturizing agents that help with irritation, itchiness, and even dandruff.
 It also rinses easily, reducing the time spent grooming.

-This shampoo is specially formulated for Yorkies, beagles and spaniels.
-It detangles the coat and cleanses it, leaving a jasmine and vanilla fragrance.
+This shampoo is specially formulated for Yorkies, beagles, and spaniels.
+It detangles the coat and cleanses it, leaving jasmine and vanilla fragrance.
 This line of products also carries a spray that helps detangle your dog’s hair and makes his coat shinier.
 It contains a touch of aloe as well.